Modulatricidae

 Modulatricidae is a small family of passerine birds which are restricted to Africa.

-These species have been taxonomic enigmas in the past, having been moved between the families Muscicapidae, Turdidae, and Timaliidae sensu lato; they are now known to form a clade sister either to the sugarbirds or to the majority of Passeroidea.
+The family is made up of three species in three separate genera, Modulatrix, Arcanator and Kakamega, of brown thrush-like birds.
+These species have been taxonomic enigmas in the past, having been placed in a number of families including the Old World flycatchers (Muscicapidae), thrushes (Turdidae), and the Old World babblers (Timaliidae sensu lato).
+They are now known to form a clade sister either to the sugarbirds or to the majority of Passeroidea.